versionpress/versionpress/docs/Dev-Setup.md

 ### Git Bash

-As noted in the _Getting started_ section, we currently only support Git Bash (or WSL) on Windows, not `cmd.exe`.
-This simplifies many scripts and instructions as macOS, Linux and Windows can be treated basically the same.

-Git Bash comes with [Git for Windows](https://gitforwindows.org/) and after you get used to paths like `/c/Users/You/versionpress` instead of `C:\Users\You\versionpress`, you'll love it, we guarantee :)
+As noted in [Getting started](#getting-started), we only actively test the dev setup in Git Bash, not `cmd.exe`.
+Git Bash is an awesome shell that allows you to treat the system almost as it was Linux or macOS which is great for development.
+Git Bash comes with [Git for Windows](https://gitforwindows.org/).

-The only problematic issue is that Docker messes with paths and for example, trying to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory` – Docker will try to prepend `C:/Program Files/Git` for some reason.
-[Use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) and you'll be fine.
+The only problematic issue is that Docker messes with paths and for example, trying to run `docker run --rm -it ubuntu /bin/bash`, you'll see an error like `C:/Program Files/Git/usr/bin/bash.exe: no such file or directory`.
+It's because Docker will try to prepend `C:/Program Files/Git` for some reason; [use this workaround](https://gist.github.com/borekb/cb1536a3685ca6fc0ad9a028e6a959e3) and you'll be fine.

 ### Docker for Windows